DHTMLX/gantt-docs/data/desktop/howtostart_dotnet.md

 <img src="desktop/how_to_start_net_create_project.png">

-Select an Empty project among available templates and check MVC and Web API checkboxes below the list of templates.
+Select an *Empty* project among available templates and check MVC and Web API checkboxes below the list of templates.

 <img src="desktop/how_to_start_net_project_template.png">

 Step 2.
-Adding Gantt to the page
+Adding Gantt to the Page
 --------------------------------

 ###Creating a Controller